-The writing activity aims to develop students' basic writing skills in English.
-Its emphasis is on providing writing techniques for a particular genre (e-mail, an informal letter, a webpage for example) as well as practising the spelling of familiar vocabulary and sentence patterns.
-Teaching writing can be divided into three stages; before writing, while writing and after writing.
+The writing activities aim to develop students' basic writing skills in English.
+Its emphasis is on providing writing techniques for a particular genre (e.g. email, an informal letter, a webpage, etc.) as well as practising the spelling of familiar vocabulary and sentence patterns.
+Teaching writing can be divided into three stages: before writing, while writing, and after writing.